COAR advances the vision of a global knowledge commons.

 Diversity is an extremely important characteristic of the commons.
 Diversity in scholarly communications, referred to as “bibliodiversity”, has been in serious decline due to a concentration of infrastructures and the intense pressure on researchers to publish in high impact journals.
 Diversity in services and platforms, funding mechanisms, and evaluation measures will increase bibliodiversity by supporting the different workflows, languages, scholarly products, and research topics from different research communities.

 By its very nature, bibliodiversity cannot be pursued through a single, unified approach.
-However, fostering diversity does require significant intentionality and coordination in order to avoid a fragmented system or a growth in centralization.
-Building on the principles outlined in the Jussieu Call, that promotes bibliodiversity and innovation in open scholarship, COAR is working with other like-minded organizations to explore new pathways and models that will help to establish the conditions for a diverse and inclusive knowledge commons.
+However, fostering diversity requires significant intentionality and coordination in order to avoid a fragmented system or a growth in centralization.
+To that end, COAR is working with other organizations to explore new pathways and models that will help nurture a diverse and inclusive knowledge commons.

 In April 2020, COAR published a “Call for Action!“, urging the community to actively address the issues related to declining bibliodiversity.

 Below you will find the recommended actions for different groups, as well as links to related resources.